lavish-gambhir/lavish-gambhir/README.md

 Hey there :wave:
 ---
-I am a senior software engineer, primarily working on Distributed systems.
+I am a full stack software engineer, primarily working with Go, Typescript and Javascript.

 # 💫 About Me:
-👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems
+👯 I’m looking to collaborate on any fun side project

 ## 🌐 Socials: